The Green Family

 BIRTH 1890 • Santa Barbara D'Oeste - São Paulo, Brasil

-MARRIED ALBERTO DOS REIS
+ALBERTO DOS REIS

 ELIZIA AND ALBERTO HAD A LEAST ONE CHILD: